Lomax Boyd

 About Lomax

-Lomax Boyd is a neuroscientist and creative producer serving as the Johns Hopkins Civic Science Fellow based at the Berman Institute of Bioethics and Kavli Neurodiscovery Institute.
-His research developing neuroscientific tools to probe the evolutionary origins of the human brain has provoked curiosity and wonder about the brain, but also raised questions about how to seek, understand, and incorporate public input back into scientific research and technological advancement.
-Co-trained at the Center for Documentary Studies at Duke University, his creative practice seeks to explore how experimental and interactive technology can create new pathways for public engagement with science.
-He has previously held creative residencies at the National Film Board of Canada, BioInteractive and Tangled Bank Studios at the Howard Hughes Medical Institute, and joined the advisory board of the Telus Science World museum while serving as a Fulbright Scholar to Canada.
+Lomax Boyd is a neurobiologist serving as the Civic Science Fellow based at the Johns Hopkins Berman Institute of Bioethics and Kavli Neuroscience Discovery Institute.
+His research investigating the origins of the human brain has provoked curiosity and wonder about what it means to be human, but also raised ethical questions about how to seek, understand, and share beliefs about ourselves.
+He utilizes his experiences as a former documentary filmmaker at the Center for Documentary Studies at Duke University, and Fulbright Scholar at the National Film Board of Canada, and a creative technologist at HHMI to explore opportunities for integrating scientific and public understandings of the human brain, and the human being, more broadly.